Shinoda-Kudo/Raptor-Model/README.md

-# .blend Model of Rapter with textures
+# .blend Model of F22 Raptor